apache/netbeans-tools/README.md

-# incubator-netbeans-tools
+# netbeans-tools
 Mirror of Apache NetBeans Tools.

-Repository of tools created and used by the Apache NetBeans community.
+Repository of tools and other utilties created and used by the Apache NetBeans community.

 ### Currently Available Tools